 11. Don't argue with the interviewer, no matter what.
 Remember to keep things positive!

-These rules apply for most jobs.
+These rules apply to most jobs.
 However, employers in some industries can use more relaxed and informal interviewing techniques.
 In some creative fields (design and media for example) it may be expected that you turn up for the interview in casual clothes, as that is the dress code in the office.
-If you are in any doubt, do some research on typical interview technique in your line of work.
+If you are in any doubt, do some research on typical interview techniques in your line of work.